Welaka, Florida

 Welaka is a town situated on the St. Johns River in Putnam County, Florida, United States.
-The population was 701 as of the 2010 census.
-According to the U.S. Census Bureau's 2018 estimates, the town had a population of 712.
-The town is part of the Palatka Micropolitan Statistical Area.
+The town is part of the Palatka, Florida Micropolitan Statistical Area.
+The population was 714 as of the 2020 census, up from 701 at the 2010 census.

 History

-It is not known when the area was first settled, but the nearby Mount Royal archaeological site is a possible remnant of a Timucua Indian village from c.
+It is not known when the area was first settled, but the nearby Mount Royal archaeological site is a possible remnant of a Timucua tribal village from c.
 1250 CE to 1500 CE, and may have a connection to the town of Enacape, an important center of the Utina tribe.

-The settlement was originally a 500-acre tract purchased by James William Bryant in 1852 and was known as Mt.
-Tucker.
+The settlement was originally a 500-acre tract purchased by James William Bryant on July 6, 1852, and was known as "Mt.
+Tucker".
 Prior to the war, there were large orange groves and cotton plantations.
 In 1860, Welaka's population was slightly over 100.
 At the end of the Civil War, fewer than 20 remained.
-The town grew again and was incorporated on April 23, 1887, and Welaka was affirmed as the town's name; the name Welaka is said to have been derived from the word local American Indians used for the St. Johns River.
+The community grew again, voted to become a municipality on April 23, 1887, and was officially incorporated on June 21, 1887, and was named the "Town of Welaka"; the name Welaka is said to have been derived from the word local Native Americans used for the St. Johns River.
 By the 1880s, Welaka had become a resort town, marketing itself to visitors seeking medicinal cures from the mineral water of the local springs.
 The Welaka Mineral Water Company was incorporated in 1907.

 Geography

 Welaka is approximately 90 miles south of Jacksonville and is accessible by highway or the Atlantic Ocean via the St. Johns River.
-It is located at 29°28′54″N 81°40′18″W (29.481556, –81.671555).
+The exact coordinates for the town is located at 29°28′54″N 81°40′18″W (29.481556, –81.671555).

 According to the United States Census Bureau, the town has a total area of 1.4 sqmi, of which 1.4 sqmi is land and 0.04 sqmi (2.86%) is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Welaka has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 714 people, 501 households, and 160 families residing in the town.

+As of the 2010 United States census, there were 701 people, 227 households, and 149 families residing in the town.